Sinclert/Distributions/README.md

 ### Input and output:

 #### Input:
-The input must be a data vector following JSON format.
+The input must be a data vector, with each data separated by commas, following the JSON format.

 #### Output:
 The output will be also a JSON file, with the same name as the inut one, but containing the suffix "_distribution_<current time>".
 However, depending on the type of distribution that results: